Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

 order: 2
 ---

+The instructions below will setup an instance of Submitty on your own hardware that will have several courses, many sample assignments, and a hundred students with assignment submissions so you can explore the features of Submitty.
+Your host computer can run any modern operating system (Windows, Mac, or Unix/Linux).
+The installation process will create a new Virtual Machine (VM) on your computer and the VM will use the Ubuntu GNU/Linux operating system.

 1. To develop with a Virtual Machine (VM), your computer should have at least 8GB of RAM and a 64-bit host OS.
 AMD-V or Intel VT-x are also required (most computers have these).
 Submitty is RAM and I/O